First Day of School Read Alouds For Teachers

 Sweep by Louise Greig and Júlia Sardà

 A subtle book about emotions under the guise of a story centered around a boy who keeps sweeping leaves all over the place.
-It’s an easy read aloud and opens the door for talking about what the leaf sweeping might mean and how to manage our “leaf-sweeping” or overwhelming feelings.
+It’s an easy first day of school read aloud and opens the door for talking about what the leaf sweeping might mean and how to manage our “leaf-sweeping” or overwhelming feelings.

 The Tree In Me by Corinna Luyken